 Total Joint Class

-Every Thursday, St. Charles Medical Center in Bend offers a free total joint education class.
+St. Charles offers a free total joint education class.
 It is important that you attend this class prior to surgery.
 The class explains what to expect in the hospital and what you need for your recovery at home.

 St. Charles Medical Center pre-op visit

-You will receive a call from St. Charles Medical Center to set up a pre-op visit with a surgery nurse.
+You will receive a call from a St. Charles pre-surgery nurse.
 The nurse will review your health history and help get you registered at the hospital for surgery.